andikasagala/Drugs-And-Herbal/README.md

 <br><br>
 <b>Version v0.01a </b><br>
 Drugs And Herbal software is open source.
-It is free, means you can develop nor rewrite it into another programming language. <br>
+It is free, means you can develop nor rewrite it into another programming language with your own thinking method. <br>
 <br><br><br>

 <h2>Purposes:</h2><br>